Where Was The White Lotus Filmed? (& Can You Visit?)

-How to stay in The Palm Suite
+How To Stay In The Palm Suite

-One of season one’s crucial tensions is the honeymooners’ dissatisfaction with their bedroom – in particular, Shane (Jake Lacy).
+One of season 1’s crucial tensions is the honeymooners’ dissatisfaction with their bedroom – in particular, Shane (Jake Lacy).
 The Palm Suite is one of the resort’s Elite Oceanfront Suites, and it was completely redecorated for The White Lotus (although it wasn’t painted).

-How to stay in The Pineapple Suite
+How To Stay In The Pineapple Suite

 If you’d like to get one over on Shane, who longs to rest his head in the premiere Pineapple Suite, you’ll want to look for the Lokelani Presidential Suite.
 At 4,500 square feet, with three bedrooms, five bathrooms and two living rooms, it is the largest suite in the resort, and in the entirety of Hawaii for that matter.
 Again, it was redecorated for The White Lotus, with plenty of pineapples thrown in for good measure.

-How to stay in The Hibiscus Suite
+How To Stay In The Hibiscus Suite

 Less conflicted by the size of her room, Tanya (Jennifer Coolidge) stays in the Hibiscus Suite – one of the Four Seasons’ Oceanfront Prime Suites.
 Again, it was redecorated for the show.

-How to stay in The Tradewinds Suite
+How To Stay In The Tradewinds Suite

 The Mossbacher family, again, are less conflicted by the size of their suite – other than the sartorial Olivia (Sydney Sweeney) insisting that her younger brother, Quinn (Fred Hechinger), sleep in the galley kitchen.
 In reality, the Maile Presidential Suite is much larger than The White Lotus gives it credit for, with three bedrooms, four bathrooms, and its own sauna.